Code-Institute-Submissions/MunichFlatFinder/README.md

 ## Overview

-See the Project Pitch [on Google Presentation](https://docs.google.com/presentation/d/1PTxDIQlCjqVekn5yXbvyamrMe0O8fmnZ_bprHjQY-WU)
+See the Project Pitch [on this presentation](https://github.com/mathilde206/MunichFlatFinder/blob/master/Project_%20The%20Munich%20Flat%20Finder.pdf)

 ### What is this app for?